johnolafenwa/deepstack-docs/src/raspberry-pi/index.rst

 .. figure:: ../static/movidius.jpeg

-The PI Version is in alpha and would be regularly improved for optimal performance.
+The Raspberry PI Version is in alpha and will be regularly improved for optimal performance.

 Minimum System Requirements